Executive Summary

 Bill Sharp

 Bill spent a career as a planner and project manager with experience in government, business, higher education (college professor and academic administrator), and nonprofits (several startups).
 His focus has been community and economic development, specifically strategic human resource development.
-He has also worked in heavy industry and residential and commercial construction.
+He has a strong information technology background.
+He has worked in heavy industry and residential and commercial construction.
 He is a United States Air Force veteran.

 Bill served as a College Township, Pennsylvania, Council member and member of the Centre Regional Council of Governments General Forum.
-Currently member of the College Township Planning Commission, Spring Creek Watershed Association, and formerly Vice-chair of the College Township Industrial Development Authority.
+Formerly member of the College Township Planning Commission, Spring Creek Watershed Commission, and Vice-chair of the College Township Industrial Development Authority.

 Bill is an author, speaker, and workshop leader.